Muster-Suchen-und-Erkennen/muse-for-anything/docs/api-doc.rst

 If the resource behind the url should be called with another http method the method should be included as a rel (in lowercase).
 The ``resourceType`` attribute of the link is the type of resource the API will will deliver when calling this link.
 The ``resourceType`` is also one of the entries in ``rel``.
+The ``schema`` attribute should contain a valid (and stable) url to a json schema describing the returned (or expected) object (only the data part of an API response).
+The ``doc`` attribute should contain a valid (and stable) url to the documentation for this resource.
+This attribute is intended for humans exploring the api.

 Rationale Behind the Format